MediaBrain-SJTU/BCL/README.md

 ### File Structure

-After the preparation work, the whole project should has the following structure:
+After the preparation work, the whole project should have the following structure:

 ```
 ./Boosted-Contrastive-Learning